From Gridlock to Guidebook: Transformative Insights for Urban Transport Planners in Africa and Beyond

 A Convergence of Urban Mobility Leaders

 In response to the mobility challenges faced by the city, in June 2022, the World Bank launched the Douala Urban Mobility Project (PMUD) which aims to improve urban mobility and support inclusive urban and economic development along select Bus Rapid Transit (BRT) corridors and feeder lines.
 Its design was spurred by the pressing need to alleviate urban congestion, reduce travel times, and supply safer and more efficient transport options for Douala's residents.
-It is against this backdrop that the World Bank (WB) partnered with the Africa Transport Policy Program ( to organize the Leaders in Urban Transport Planning (LUTP) training workshop hosted by the Doula City Council from June 19-23, 2023.
+It is against this backdrop that the World Bank (WB) partnered with the Africa Transport Policy Program ( to organize the Leaders in Urban Transport Planning (LUTP) training workshop hosted by the Douala City Council from June 19-23, 2023.

 Given PMUD's ongoing implementation and the city’s quest to adopt sustainable urban mobility solutions, Douala served as a fitting venue and living case study for cities aiming to deploy bus-based public transport systems and professionalize informal transport sector operators.
 Over 40 urban transport specialists and decision-makers attended the week-long LUTP training; they hailed from cities in Haiti, Cameroon, Djibouti, and the Central African Republic.
 By bringing together representatives from cities grappling with challenges akin to Douala, the session aimed to foster peer-to-peer learning and collaborative problem-solving through presentations, group exercises and case studies tailored to their needs and local contexts.

 Facilitated by eight trainers from the WB and SSATP, the workshop commenced with introductory remarks from the World Bank and Douala City Council representatives, as well as an introduction to the LUTP program.
 To foster knowledge exchanges and set the stage for later discussions, the first day focused on identifying the urban transport challenges faced by each delegation.
 With this aim, representatives from Douala and Yaoundé, Djibouti City, Bangui, and Cap-Haitian presented their unique challenges, and had an opportunity to discuss gender implications in urban transportation.
 This was followed by an interactive group exercise on sustainable urban transport planning centered on the case of Malaga.
 On the second day, emphasis shifted to exploring effective institutional setups for urban transport planning; understanding the informal public transport sector from the perspectives of users, regulators and operators; and analyzing alternatives for urban mobility projects.
 The final day of the workshop focused on bus operations and Bus Rapid Transit (BRT) systems, including a case study on the Lagos Metropolitan Area Transport Authority (LAMATA), a presentation on the Dakar BRT, and lessons learned from other BRT implementations in the continent.
-With many thanks to the Mayor of the Doula City Council for organizing, the workshop culminated with a technical visit to a depot of the Cameroonian Urban Transport Company (SOCATUR) as well as construction works sites and intersections along the prospective BRT corridor.
+With many thanks to the Mayor of the Douala City Council for organizing, the workshop culminated with a technical visit to a depot of the Cameroonian Urban Transport Company (SOCATUR) as well as construction works sites and intersections along the prospective BRT corridor.

 - The prevalence of informal transport systems across cities in developing countries: One of the prominent revelations of the LUTP session was the similarities across cities.
 Delegates from Djibouti City, Bangui, Douala, Yaoundé, and Cape Haitien all noted parallel challenges, especially concerning the ubiquity of informal transport providers.
-Discussions on the regulation of moto taxis prevalent in Doula supplied crucial insights on ways to manage the informal sector and integrate it into comprehensive urban transport strategies.
+Discussions on the regulation of moto taxis prevalent in Douala supplied crucial insights on ways to manage the informal sector and integrate it into comprehensive urban transport strategies.

 - The importance of a strategic, integrated, and multimodal approach to transport planning: Emphasized throughout the session, this approach ensures that cities can cater to the diverse mobility needs of their residents while also addressing challenges related to congestion, among others.
 Aligning transport with land-use planning would not only enhance accessibility and connectivity but also contribute to more sustainable and livable urban environments.
 In this vein, the implementation of BRTs should not be seen in isolation but as an integral element of a broader strategy.
 Moreover, having the right policy and institutional framework is paramount in facilitating efficient decision-making, promoting innovative solutions, and ensuring a holistic vision for the future of urban mobility.